 For UAF programs, classes or activities, including Summer Sessions, contact should be made directly to EHSRM (474-6164 or 474-5487).

-2. Completing the Awareness Training is your next step.
+2. Completing the Awareness Training (PDF) is your next step.

 3. You, your staff and volunteers may also need background checks.

 EHSRM will contact you and discuss additional requirements when they receive your registration.
 (Policy Section 5.2 and 5.3)